 The PCH 1026 vibration monitor has been specially developed to fulfill this task and it is certified by DNV-GL according to Guide Lines 2010 chapter 220.127.116.11 and 18.104.22.168 (GL2010) and rated according to the functional safety standard ISO 13849-1 as a PL= d rated component.

 More than 20 Years of Experience

-Years of experience PCH Engineering has many years of experience in designing vibration monitors for wind turbines.
-Since our first wind turbine protection monitor in 1998 we have been the leading provider of safe protection systems to wind turbine manufacturers all over the world.
+PCH Engineering has more than 20 years of experience in designing vibration monitors for wind turbines.
+Since the production of our first wind turbine protection monitor in 1998, we have been the leading provider of safe protection systems to wind turbine manufacturers all over the world.

-Our engineers help manufacturers to optimize the protection of the wind turbine both in projects for new wind turbines and in design improvements in existing wind turbines.
+Our engineers help manufacturers optimise the protection of their wind turbines when producing new wind turbines and when making design improvements to existing wind turbines.
 By choosing us you get a professional worldwide partner, who listens to your requirements and modifies the solution accordingly.